 Taylor took a deep breath.
-“Well, now that you mention it, I wanted to talk about what the invaders did to Aeden.”
+“Well, now that you mention it, I wanted to talk about the Aarden.”

 Kral pondered this, his hands moving distractedly in front of him.
 “Agreed.
 I will contact Kaz-ur by the wrist-talker and arrange this.
 Unless you wanted to take the flyer and get them here sooner?”

 Taylor shook her head.
-“I think we will need about ten or so Aarden for this meeting, and the flyer only holds five.”
+“I think we will need about ten or twelve Aarden for this meeting, and the flyer only holds five.”

-“Yes, I could, but I like the idea of the Illiya and Aarden working together, and not just when the world needs saving.
+Taylor blinked.
+“Ah.
+I could do that, but I like the idea of the Illiya and Aarden working together, and not just when the world needs saving.
 It’s good to get to know your neighbours, now that they’re not eating you.
-If I was asking them, they might see it as an order from the spirit-mother or something.
+If I asked them, they might see it as an order from the spirit-mother or something.
 I would prefer they see it as a friendly invitation from a kindly neighbour.”

 Kral swallowed.
 “You have a point.
 Familiarity and regular contact could prevent… reversion to prior activities.”

-“When shall I tell them you will be arriving?” asked Kral.
+“When shall I tell them you will arrive?” asked Kral.

 Taylor paused, thinking.
 “Well, I have a foot-rub booked in this afternoon with an Illiya who has particularly talented thumbs… let’s say around dinner-time.
-Char would be coming too, but we can bring our own fruit, you should always bring something when you visit someone.
-Oh, and if you could ask them to cook me some Nak, please?”
+I hate to do this, Kral, but seeing as you’ll be the one calling them… could you please ask them to cook me some Nak?”